hanjunlee21/PanChIP/README.md

   library_directory  Directory wherein PanChIP library was stored. input_directory    Input directory wherein peak sets in the format of .bed
                      files are located.
-  output_directory   Output directory wherein output files will be stored.
+                     (.bed6 format with numeric scores in 5th column required) output_directory   Output directory wherein output files will be stored.

 optional arguments: